-Belgian ICT trend watcher Data News recently highlighted a study from Pure Storage surveying hundreds of government ICT leaders from Germany, France, Italy, The Netherlands and the UK, which revealed that about 40% of people surveyed do not believe their current IT infrastructure is future-proofed enough.
+Belgian ICT trend watcher Data News has highlighted a study from Pure Storage surveying hundreds of government ICT leaders from Germany, France, Italy, The Netherlands and the UK, which revealed that about 40% of people surveyed do not believe their current IT infrastructure is future-proofed enough.
 In an age where people interact more and more with their government institutions through technology this is bound to create issues.

 All government institutions work with extensive mainframe databases that have been updated, migrated, merged and patched over the course of decades to keep up with increasing technological demands.
 Often these legacy systems are now reaching the limit of their functionalities.
 This could be due to lack of available replacement components or skilled employees for this (from an IT perspective) ancient technology, due to lack of capacity and processing speed or due to the inability to communicate with current 21st century devices and applications.